| What

 as you are not in any pain.
 Occasionally you will need to have a bowel

 movement or gas before your bloating will go away for good.
+Treatments for bloating greatly range depending on how bad your symptoms

 are.
 Most often, you should let the bloating subside on its own, although if